Portuguese Island, Moçambique - Things to Do in Portuguese Island

 When to Visit

-The best time to visit Portuguese Island is during the dry season from May to October when temperatures are cooler (20-28°C) and rainfall is minimal.
+The best time to visit is during the dry season from May to October, when temperatures are cooler (20-28°C), humidity is lower, and rainfall is minimal.
 This period offers the most comfortable conditions for walking tours and outdoor exploration.
-The wet season from November to April brings higher temperatures, humidity, and heavy rains that can make sightseeing challenging, though the island is less crowded during this time.
-June through August are the coolest months but can be windy, while September and October offer warm, pleasant weather with calm seas ideal for dhow trips.
+November to April is the hot, wet season with high humidity, frequent rains, and temperatures reaching 35°C, though this period sees fewer tourists and lush green landscapes.
+The island can be visited year-round, but the dry season provides optimal conditions for photography, sightseeing, and dhow trips.
+Avoid January-March when cyclone risk is highest.

 Insider Tips

-Bring cash in meticais as there are no ATMs on the island and card payments are not widely accepted
+Bring cash in meticais as there are no ATMs on the island and card payments are rarely accepted

 Explore Activities in Portuguese Island